| Microwaves & RF August 1999

 dimensions for printed-circuit-board (PCB) microstrip or stripline designs

+from the electrical parameters shown in Fig. 3.
 In closing, it should be noted that simulation provides much more than

 just verification of the synthesized design.
 Simulation provides more